While graduation may mean leaving Dunedin, it does not end your links with Otago.

 For 30 years Otago has provided fully supported Distance Learning courses which enable you to study individual papers or an entire programme at a distance.

 The Development and Alumni Relations Office

-As a graduate you will receive the University of Otago magazine three times a year, and invitations to events which take place for Otago alumni in New Zealand and around the world.
-Our schedule is published in the Magazine, and posted on the Otago Alumni & Friends website.
+As a graduate you will receive the University of Otago Magazine three times a year, and invitations to events which take place for Otago Alumni in New Zealand and around the world.
+The events schedule is published in the Magazine, and posted on the Otago Alumni & Friends website.

-Information about the Federation of Graduate Women
+Information about Graduate Women New Zealand

 In the main centres, branches hire academic regalia for graduation ceremonies to raise funds for scholarships, grants, and awards.

 Local branch programmes include talks on topical subjects, panel discussion, study groups and social activities.